brocococonut/freshlate/README.md

 * num - a simple number type, parsed as either an int or a float depending on if a period is detected.
 The answer is thrown out if `Number.isNaN` returns true.
 * str - A string
 * bool - a boolean value. this can be written either as: bool:1, or bool:true (and their false counterparts)
 * key - a value that should be fetched from the options object you passed in.
-This is handled the same way as the afformentioned parameter at the start of the statement
+This is handled the same way as the afformentioned parameter `a` at the start of the statement

 Spacing doesn't matter when writing the function, it can be formatted in a number of ways to help with readability. eg:
 * GT(num:1) `test`